anthonybudd/WP_Model/readme.md

 ### Custom Finders

 The finder() method allows you to create a custom finder method.
-To create a custom finder first make a method in your model named your finders name and suffixed with 'Finder' this method must return an array.
+To create a custom finder first make a method in your model named your finders name and prefixed with '_finder' this method must return an array.
 The array will be given directly to the constructer of a WP_Query.
 The results of the WP_Query will be returned by the finder() method.

-If you would like to post-process the results of your custom finder you can add a 'PostFinder' method.
+If you would like to post-process the results of your custom finder you can add a '_postFinder' method.
 This method must accept one argument which will be the array of found posts.

 ```php